PrabhatBara/bioinformatics_resources/README.md

 > Bioinformatics is an interdisciplinary field that develops methods and software tools for understanding biological data.
 It is a new emerging discipline that combines mathematics, information science, and biology and helps answer biological questions — [ScienceDirect](https://www.sciencedirect.com/science/article/pii/B9780123749840001558)

-This reposition contains a curated list of Bioinformatics software, resources, libraries, databases and tutorials that can help you in answering your question.
+This repository contains a curated list of Bioinformatics software, resources, libraries, databases and tutorials that can help you in answering your question.
 You can use this as a central point of reference.
 Please feel free to [contribute](CONTRIBUTING.md)!

 ### Table Of Contents